clebin/SpectrumAssetMaker/README.md

 ### Tileset format ###

-For classic Spectrum, each tile in your tileset should have the following custom properties set:
+**Classic Spectrum**

+Set the following properties in Tiled which get saved in the tileset colours array.

 * flash (boolean)